abdominal muscle

 This is a great exercise to do this will not place too much stress on the lower back & spine.

-For this exercise, you have to Lie on the back & flex the knees to a comfortable position, lock the hands behind the head or cross the arms in front of the chest now curl the head, shoulders, & upper back off the ground.
+For this exercise, you have to Lie on your back & flex the knees to a comfortable position, lock the hands behind the head, or cross the arms in front of the chest now curl the head, shoulders, & upper back off the ground.

 The lower back should be in contact with the ground; you should only rise a 2 to 3 inches exhale as you rise.